pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit define-bounce-list-of-y-speeds >}}

+Those extra bits of speed all add up to zero, so Q\*bert will still end up in the right place at the end of their jump.

-Again, we'll now see that it was worth our time to not have the jumping code copied out four times, because we only need to change the `jump()` method to include the right bounce amount, depending on what frame we're on:
+Again, we'll now see that it was worth our time to not have the jumping code copied out four times, because we only need to change the `jump()` method.
+We include the right bounce amount when changing *y*, depending on what frame we're on:

 {{< commit bounce-when-moving >}}